ssbc/rooms2/docs/Alias/Web endpoint.md

 ### Specification

-Thi specification does not apply if the [privacy mode](../Setup/Privacy%20modes.md) is *Restricted*.
+This specification does not apply if the [privacy mode](../Setup/Privacy%20modes.md) is *Restricted*.
 This web endpoint is available only if the privacy mode is *Open* or *Community*.

 If the alias `${alias}` is registered at the room `${roomHost}` for a certain `${userId}`, then the room's HTTP endpoint `https://${alias}.${roomHost}` SHOULD respond with HTML which: